INTRO VIDEOS CLOUD COMPUTING DIRECTORY GLOSSARY ABOUT THE AUTHOR PRESS CONTACT SITE MAP

 In very simple terms, when businesses opt for SaaS they can only run those applications that their cloud supplier has on offer.
 When they opt for PaaS they can create their own applications but only in a manner determined by their cloud supplier.
 And when they opt for IaaS they can run any applications they please on cloud hardware of their own choice.
 OK, that may at this stage be as clear as well stirred pond water!
 So let’s now work through it again in more detail.

 SaaS can provide its users with many benefits.
 These include the general cloud computing advantages of dynamic scalability and any device independence, as well as the benefit of being able to use an application without incurring fixed costs.
 Many SaaS applications are also collaborative.
 This allows multiple users to share documents and even to work on them at the same time.
-For example, in the Google Docs spreadsheet different users can work on different cells simultaneously.
+For example, in the Google Sheets spreadsheet different users can work on different cells simultaneously.
 The cells different users are working on are locked-off and highlighted in different colours.
 A real-time chat window can also be opened up alongside the spreadsheet to further enhance collaboration.
-For more information on collaborative working using Google Docs, you can watch the now classic video Google Docs in Plain English.
+For more information on collaborative working using Google's cloud computing apps, you can watch the now classic video Google Docs in Plain English.

 The disadvantage of SaaS is that it is basically a take-it-or-leave-it form of cloud computing.
 This means that businesses and individuals who require direct access to cloud computing hardware on which they can run their own applications cannot use SaaS.
 Rather, they need to cloud compute at the platform or infrastructure level using either platform as a service (PaaS) or infrastructure as a service (IaaS).